-Here, we will look at what an unguis incarnatus is, the common causes, symptoms and ingrown toenail treatment options as well as how to prevent them.
+Here, we will look at what an unguis incarnatus is, the common causes, symptoms and ingrown toenail treatment options as well as how to prevent them coming back.

 A true onychocryptosis or unguis incarnatus is when the nail has actually cut into the skin, rather than just placing pressure on it.